chris-martin/code-review/git.md

 ## Line wrapping

-Does the commit message have lines exceedig 72 characters in length?
+Does the commit message have lines exceeding 72 characters in length?

 > Use [hard line wrapping](http://stopwritingramblingcommitmessages.com/) in your commit messages.
   [The maximum line length should be 72 characters]